VPDC

 • Refer all HBsAg-positive pregnant people to a liver specialist for evaluation and possible antiviral treatment.

-• The American Association for the Study of Liver Diseases (AASLD) suggests maternal antiviral therapy when the maternal HBV DNA is greater than 200,000 IU/mL.
+• The American Association for the Study of Liver Diseases (AASLD) recommends maternal antiviral therapy in the third trimester for pregnant people with HBV DNA >106 copies/mL (>200,000 IU/mL) to reduce the risk of perinatal hepatitis B transmission.

 • HBV DNA